cyberchimps/responsive-block-editor-addons/readme.txt

 8. Gutenberg Starter Templates

 == Changelog ==

+= 2.1.7 - 15th December 2025 =
+* New – Added Custom CSS support for all blocks, allowing block-level custom styling.
+* Improvement – Added “Default” option for Font Weight and Text Decoration across blocks to fetch theme settings.
+* Improvement – Updated Gradient Color Picker UI to match the WordPress default gradient color picker for a more consistent editing experience.
+* Fix – Resolved compatibility issue with GravityForms.
+* Fix – Ensured full compatibility with WordPress 6.9 and resolved block crashes introduced in the update.
+* Fix – Container Block: Fixed Z-Index settings not working.
+* Fix – Flipbox Block: Fixed padding control not showing up for mobile and tablet views.

 = 2.1.6 - 6th December 2025 =
 * Fix – Fixed a minor bug in Container block.